BSIT-007-Iqra/e-commerce_shopping_app/README.md

 Before diving into the tasks, please review the following key resources:

 - [CONTRIBUTING.md](CONTRIBUTING.md): Guidelines for code contributions, commit messages, and overall coding standards.
-- [COMMANDS.md](): Command used by me throught the project from Configuration to Deployment. `Except Git Commands`
+- [COMMANDS.md](): Command used by me throughout the project from Configuration to Deployment. `Except Git Commands`
 - [ROADMAP.md](ROADMAP.md): Insights into the project vision, future enhancements, and milestones.
 - **Repository Documentation:** Explore the repository to understand how the application is built.
 Pay special attention to the `src` directory where the main application logic resides, as well as configuration files such as `vite.config.js` and styling in `index.css`.